logisim-evolution/logisim-evolution/docs/developers.md

   and selecting `Gradle Tasks` under Gradle.
 * In the `Gradle Tasks` view, double-click on `logisim-evolution/build/genFiles`.
   Check the `Console View` to see when it finishes.
-* Right click on the Logisim-evolution project in the Project Explorer and select `Gradle/Refresh Gradle Project`.
+* Right-click on the Logisim-evolution project in the Project Explorer and select `Gradle/Refresh Gradle Project`.
-* You may then need to right click on the Logisim-evolution project and select `Refresh`.
+* You may then need to right-click on the Logisim-evolution project and select `Refresh`.

 ## Building from sources ##